2005-Aneeshdutt/veritas/README.md

 Every merchant can see their payment success rate.
 Nobody tells them what it *should* be, whose fault the shortfall is, or what it is worth per month.

-Revenue Doctor finds the gap between what a merchant collects and what their category actually achieves, proves which causes it comes from, recovers what it is authorised to recover — and **reports the measured error bar on its own diagnosis, then refuses to act on anything inside it.**
+VERITAS finds the gap between what a merchant collects and what their category actually achieves, proves which causes it comes from, recovers what it is authorised to recover — and **reports the measured error bar on its own diagnosis, then refuses to act on anything inside it.**

+The engine is packaged as `revenue-doctor`; that name survives in the Python module paths and the CI job names, and means the same thing.

 > Everyone can build an agent that acts.
 > This one measures how often it is wrong, and says so before you ask.